Fruits Basket: Anime

 The first Fruits Basket anime adaptation has also been well received, ranking third in Anihabara's list of top televised anime series in Japan for February 2002.
 In the June 2002 issue of Animage magazine, the series was first in a list of the best twenty anime series in Japan.
+In 2001, the Fruits Basket anime won an Animage's Anime Grand Prix award.
 In 2006, five years after the series finished airing in Japan, it was 93rd in TV Asahi's list of Japan's 100 favorite animated TV series.
 Animerica reviewers felt the anime adaptation was similar to Ranma ½ in terms of premise and its using a similar musical score.
 Julie Davis found the characters to be "superficially pretty" and "so-clean-they-look-almost-like-paper-cutouts" with "really, really gigantic eyes", though she notes that the animal alter forms of the zodiac members were "cute and cuddly".
 Fellow reviewer Urian Brown disagreed, stating that "the characters are designed in a sleek stylish manner that is classy" and felt the animation was "refined".
 Though it only covers part of the manga, critics felt the ending brought the story to a good stopping point while making it clear that there was much left for the Sohma and Tohru to deal with, including the curse and Tohru's future choice between Kyo and Yuki.
 Though some felt the plot was lacking in development, they also praised the series for the strength of its character relationships.
 Allen Divers of Anime News Network called the series a "true emotional roller coaster" which hides "truly deep and heartfelt drama" behind humor, adding that the show explores many "aspects of emotion."

 In April 2005, Funimation Entertainment started a project calling for convention attendees to help them fold 1,000 origami paper cranes.
 In Japanese folklore, folding 1,000 paper cranes would grant someone a wish.
 When they had at least 1,000 cranes, Funimation sent the cranes and pictures of the events to Studio Deen and Hakusensha to try to convince the company to produce a second season of the Fruits Basket anime.
 Fans successfully folded the required 1,000 cranes by the end of the 2005 convention season, starting at least a 13-year gap that culminated in the announcement of the new Fruits Basket anime in 2018.

 The 2019 version has also received positive reception.
 Thrillist listed the 2019 Fruits Basket series among the best anime of the 2010s.
-In February 2022, Fruits Basket: The Final won the 'Anime of the Year' award during the 8th Anime Trending Awards.
+At the 4th Crunchyroll Anime Awards in 2020, the anime was nominated in three categories including Best Drama; its second season won Best Drama while Akito Soma was nominated for Best Antagonist at the fifth edition; and the final season was nominated in four categories including Best Drama and Best Romance at the sixth edition.
+In February 2022, Fruits Basket: The Final won three awards including "Anime of the Year" at the 8th Anime Trending Awards.